MTAKATI/Phumla-Hotel/README.md

 Hotel Portfolio
 Explore the diverse range of hotels managed by Phumla Kamnandi.
 Each hotel in the group offers a unique experience and set of services.

-Hotel Name 1: Description of the first hotel.
+Hotel Name 1: DBN hotel.

-Hotel Name 2: Description of the second hotel.
+Hotel Name 2: EL hotel.

-Hotel Name 3: Description of the third hotel.
+Hotel Name 3: CPT hotel.

 Contact Us
 For inquiries related to the Phumla Kamnandi Hotel Management System, please contact our central support desk: